Ma-Marcinowski/Verificational-Model/README.md

     * Epochs of model training - EofT - by the best validation accuracy and loss result.

   * 3.10.4.
-Equalization of databases through removal of spurious filters:
+Equalization of databases through removal of spurious filters (vide `Verificational-Model/Distribution-Based/DistributionEqivalentFilters_v2.5.1.py`):

      * The average features distributions are calculated separately for IAM and CVL testsets;

      * Those distributions are then compared to determine those features, which were highly active in the case of one, but not the other testset (in a sense of the average feature values differences equal to or greater than a threshold of 0.25).

-     * Such features (i.e. convolutional filters) are then removed from the model (i.e ??? out of 1024 filters were zeroed).
+     * Such features (i.e. convolutional filters) are then removed from the model (i.e 143 out of 1024 filters were zeroed).

      * And the model is tested again (vide 3.10.5.
 Equalized CVL and IAM evaluation).

   * 3.10.5.
-Equalized CVL and IAM evaluation:
+CVL and IAM evaluation equalized through removal of spurious filters(vide `Verificational-Model/Distribution-Based/DistributionEqivalentFilters_v2.5.1.py`):

     | Criterion | EofT | Loss | Acc | TPR | TNR | FPR | FNR | PPV | NPV | AUC |
     | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |